RohanB13/sasa-bl/index.md

 We are a fun wholesome bunch of people who love to meet new people, eat amazing food, all things Harry Potter, watch Desi movies, listen to all types of music, and **DANCE**!

 ## We love spending time with each other and some of our cool friends :sunglasses:
 Although sometimes we hate Rohan, we love to hangout with some of our amazing friends!
+We like to try different activities, like going on walks to Lake Matoaka, walking to Colonial Williamsburg, having game and movie nights, going to different restaurants near campus, breakout into a random dance sesh, and attending SASA activities (get hyped for Expressions).

+## We want to get to know YOU :relaxed:
+Yes, you!
+You are special.
 </p>